 The version 3 design would allow communities to be linked by separate floating road systems, allowing golf carts and motorcycles to be used for travel within the floating cities.
 These roads could also link up with large square platforms.
 The idea behind this, was that these platforms could be used as intersections for traffic, but also that larger structures with square edges would be able to easily link together with the existing floating city, allowing the city to be expanded with more buildings, and larger buildings later down the road.

 Connection mechanisms on either side of the Version 4 would allow them to attach to each other.
-The wider cylinder design allowed more solar panels to be mounted on the top which could serve as a cover for the roadway below, allowing each home to produce their own electricity and sell it on a city wide grid.
+The wider cylinder design allowed more solar panels to be mounted on the top which could serve as a cover for the roadway below, allowing each home to produce its electricity and sell it on a city-wide grid.
 Each home would also come with enough parking space for a golf cart and direct road access by design.

-Lastly, version 4 also had added to it a series of heave plates.
+Lastly, version 4 also added to it a series of heave plates.
 These plates were intended to induce drag when a wave came along and pulled the seastead up, or dropped it down.
-In heavy waves, this induced drag would help to keep the seastead more stationary, and not shake around as much like in a storm.
-Part of the benefit of this structure, was that it could also serve as a platform to grow coral reefs, kelp, or shellfish.
-All kind of aquatic life could thrive on this artificial shelf even in open ocean several miles deep.
+In heavy waves, this induced drag would help to keep the seastead more stationary, and not shake around as much as in a storm.
+Part of the benefit of this structure was that it could also serve as a platform to grow coral reefs, kelp, or shellfish.
+All kinds of aquatic life could thrive on this artificial shelf even in an open ocean several miles deep.

-Although the long pole attaching the heave plates to the living chamber above may look similar to a spar, they serve very different function.
-These columns are solid and provide no buoyancy,they are also designed more for tensile strength than compressive strength.
+Although the long pole attaching the heave plates to the living chamber above may look similar to a spar, they serve very different functions.
+These columns are solid and provide no buoyancy, they are also designed more for tensile strength than compressive strength.
 A spar is designed to be buoyant enough to lift the living chamber entirely out of the water.

 In addition to the first heave plate design shown above, many other heave plate designs were considered, as well as different ways of securing those heave plates.